7 Company Incentives Your Staff Will Love

 Innovation is the focus for most companies in the technology industry, isn’t it?
 Companies want their staff to grow and develop while they are working with them and harnessing and nurturing innovative ideas is the first step to doing that.
 If you are currently running a company where you are doing everything you can to ensure that your employees are happy, the first place to find that out is by asking them.
 Most companies use bonuses in cash at the end of the year to show their appreciation to their employees, making them feel like they’ve crossed a finish line and achieved something within their role.
 Recognition for work done well and showing your staff that you can see when they have come up with something new and it’s been successful is so vital for employee morale.
 Getting that pat on the back at the end of the year is something that a lot of people live for.
 It shows that they are doing their job and doing it well – which is exactly what some people need to feel content.

 The thing is, end-of-year bonuses aren’t always a possibility.
 Smaller outfits with a large workforce often can’t afford to hand out percentage bonuses without jeopardising the profit of the company.
 So, the reward programmes that you can find today are often way more varied and interesting than just handing over cash, which could be considered fairly impersonal.
 After all, you’ve got a bank of tech geniuses at your disposal; they’re likely already on good salaries and gifts for the tech industry are far more unique to give.
-The reward systems among some companies are very different to others, with rewards stretching from weekend breaks to front row parking spots in the employee car lot.
+The reward systems among some companies are very different to others, with rewards stretching from weekend breaks to paid-for cable TV to front row parking spots in the employee car lot.
 The way that you model your incentive program with your staff is going to directly impact their opinion of you, so it makes sense that you would ensure that your reward program is a unique, exciting and successful one.
 While you’re designing your reward plan, think about what your staff want and ask them directly what they would like to see happen in terms of rewards.
 Otherwise, check out these seven ideas below:

 Peer-To-Peer Rewards.
 There’s something nice about getting the teams in the company to rate the service they receive from their own colleagues.
 For example, if the marketing department need the IT department to mock a website for them, then you could have the marketing leaders decide if there are rewards earned.
 They could then present their colleagues with a gift (voucher/bonus/perk) in a public way in the office.
 This does nothing but foster excellent internal relationships, which is what you want.